n8acl/cheerlightsmqtt/README.md

 These scripts are designed to work with a Pimoroni BLINKT! or a Pi Sense-Hat on a Raspberry Pi.

-I figured these would be fun to share with others who use MQTT and might want ot play with Cheerlights projects.
+I figured these would be fun to share with others who use MQTT and might want to play with Cheerlights projects.

 This project assumes you are already running your own MQTT Broker for something else, for example, home automation.